Compactification and trees of spheres covers: Introduction

-{\textbf{Outline.}} In section \ref{chap5} we define the set $\CMT_X$ of trees of spheres marked by $X$ modulo a certain notion of isomorphism on trees of spheres.
-Considering $\rm Quad_X$, the set of quadruples of distinct elements of $X$ we recall the embedding :
+In \cite{FT} R. Funahashi and M. Taniguchi define a compactification $\CM_E$ of $\M_E$ by adding equivalence classes of noded spheres.
+This compactification can be identified with special cases of compactifications introduced by Deligne and Mumford in \cite{DM} and by Bers in \cite{Bers}.
+In Section \ref{chap5}, we rephrase \cite{FT} with the vocabulary of trees of spheres from \cite{A1}.
+We will denote this compactification by $\CM_E$.
+We introduce the set $\CMT_E$ of trees of spheres marked by $E$ (cf Figure \ref{figexample}) modulo a certain notion of isomorphism between trees of spheres.
+Considering $\rm Quad_E$, the set of quadruples of distinct elements of $E$, we prove the following:

-This defines a natural compactification of $\M_X$.
-We identify $\M_X$ with $\MT_X$ the set of trees of spheres with only one internal vertex modulo isomorphism on trees of spheres.
-We prove that the convergence notion that we defined in \cite{A1} on trees of spheres agrees with this topology on $\M_X$ and prove the following theorem :